Poems & Short Stories: 4,435

 Allen settled in to a career in journalism and started to perfect his craft on articles of science, sociology and literature.
 He was becoming popular for expounding various aspects of Darwinism.
 Passionate about evolutionary biology Allen formed a close relationship with Herbert Spencer, "the greatest of living philosophers".
 Allen loved to talk about any and all subjects, often described by his peers as being most passionate and imaginative, with an endless curiosity and charm.
 He would stay up till all hours of the night, talking and munching on biscuits while discussing evolutionary doctrine and Darwinism.

 Allen wrote of his first novel, Philistia, (1884) written under a pseudonym: "I put my whole soul into it….
 I didn't write hastily, I satisfied utterly my own critical faculty, and I can't do any better".
-In 1888 Allen co-authored a popular review, A Half Century of Science with T. H. Huxley.
+In 1888 Allen co-authored a popular review, A Half Century of Science with Aldous Huxley's grandfather, "Darwin's Bulldog" Thomas Henry Huxley (1825-1895).
 What's Bred In the Bone was published in 1890 followed by The Great Taboo (1890) an ambitious yet highly implausible theme.

 In 1895, Allen's scandalous book titled The Woman Who Did (1895) contained startling views on marriage and kindred, which promptly became a bestseller.
 The British Barbarians (1889) is a bold social commentary.
 An African Millionaire (1897) is a set of 12 humorous light fiction stories portraying the con man as hero and is a strong contender for pioneering the crime writing genre.